TheSilvered/nest/docs/c_api/c_api-encoding.md

 **Description:**

-Translates a UTF-8 string to Unicode (UTF-16).
+Translate a UTF-8 string to Unicode (UTF-16).

 The new string is heap-allocated. `str` is assumed to be a valid non-NULL pointer.